getporter/porter/docs/content/docs/introduction/concepts-and-components/intro-bundle-images.md

 Porter mixins must provide a build command that generates Dockerfile lines to support the runtime execution of the mixin.
 In the case of the helm mixin, this includes installing Helm and running a `helm init --client-only` to prepare the image.
 At build time, Porter uses the porter.yaml to determine what mixins are required for the bundle.
 Then Porter invokes the build sub-command for each specified mixin and appends that output to the base Dockerfile.

-In the end, the result is a single invocation image with the necessary pieces: the porter-runtime, selected mixins and any relevant configuration files, scripts, charts or manifests.
-That invocation image can then be executed by any tool that supports the CNAB spec, while still taking advantage of the Porter capabilities.
+In the end, the result is a single bundle image with the necessary pieces: the porter-runtime, selected mixins and any relevant configuration files, scripts, charts or manifests.
+That bundle image can then be executed by any tool that supports the CNAB spec, while still taking advantage of the Porter capabilities.